2024ACTL1101/Home/capm.md

 ### Step 3: Predictions Interval
 Suppose the current risk-free rate is 5.0%, and the annual expected return for the S&P 500 is 13.3%.
 Determine a 90% prediction interval for AMD's annual expected return.

-*Hint: Calculate the daily standard error of the forecast ($s_f$), and assume that the annual standard error for prediction is $s_f \times \sqrt{252}$.
-Use the simple return average method to convert daily stock returns to annual returns if needed.*

 **Answer:**